 Wisconsin Family Ties at 800.422.7145 has information and referral specialists as well as parent peer specialists who can meet with a family and provide one-on-one support.

 Parent to Parent of WI (P2P) at 833.361.6300 connects parents 1-on-1 who have children with similar conditions or live in the same area.
 Parent matches can be shortterm (a few phone calls) or long-term relationships.

-WI FACETS at 877.374.0511 provides individual assistance, telephone trainingworkshops and resources for families related to your child’s education.
+WI FACETS at 877.374.0511 provides one on one help, telephone training workshops and resources for families related to a child’s education.